 About me

-Before beginning clinical training, my path wound through science and storytelling.
-I studied molecular biology, worked in research, and later earned a master’s in journalism before moving into science media, including five years producing for StarTalk with Neil deGrasse Tyson.
+Before beginning clinical training, my path took me through science and writing.
+I studied molecular biology, worked in a research lab, and went on to earn a master’s in journalism before moving into science media, where I spent five years producing the science podcast StarTalk with Neil deGrasse Tyson.

-From 2016 to 2023, I worked one-on-one as an instructional therapist with an autistic adult in a Johns Hopkins–affiliated program in New York.
-That experience deeply shaped my focus on autism and relational healing.
+For several years, I worked in a Johns Hopkins–affiliated program in New York City, providing long-term therapeutic support and coaching to an autistic adult—an experience deeply shaped my focus on autism and relational healing.

 I was born in France and grew up in a small mountain town, Pontarlier.
-Today, I’m based in the Berkshires of Western Massachusetts, where I balance my studies and work with trail running and photography.
+Today, I’m based in the Berkshires of Western Massachusetts, where I balance my studies and work with trail running and spending time with my young adult son.

 “The clearest way into the Universe is through a forest wilderness.” - John Muir